Our People

 EHA Co-Chair | CEO of Waiheke Resources Trust

 Over the past decade Mike has been involved in running and managing NGOs in Aotearoa New Zealand.
-He lives on Waiheke Island and acts as the General Manager of the Waiheke Resources Trust.
+He lives on Waiheke Island and acts as the CEO of the Waiheke Resources Trust.
 After serving on the board of Environmental Hubs Aotearoa for three years, he was elected to the position of Co-Chair.
 His time here has taught him that we effect meaningful large-scale change, as we collectively challenge established norms, innovate, and envision best practices within the environmental sector.

 E: chair@environmenthubs.nz